santiagoahl/breast-cancer-prediction/README.md

   <br>
 </h1>

-<h4 align="center">Binomial Logistic regressor built to predict whether a given patient has or not a malignant mass *diagnosis*.
+<h4 align="center">Binomial Logistic regressor built to predict whether a given patient has or not a malignant mass diagnosis.
 Prediction is based on patient`s clinical data.
 </h4>

 <p align="center">